rakeshgujari/RNFirebaseDemo/README.md

 # RNFirebaseDemo
-A To-Do List App coded in react native with Firebase Realtime Database
+A To-Do List App coded in React Native with Firebase Realtime Database